bsdimp/venix/doc/ABI.md

   long args take up two slots, least significant first (little endian machine).

 errno is returned from the kernel in cx.
+It's unknown how long values are returned, but it's believed to be the same as the rest of the ABI: least significant word in ax, most significant in dx (which also mirrors the system calls). ints are returned in ax. dx is used when there's a pair like pipe(2).

-It's unknown how long values are returned, but it's believed to be the same as the rest of the ABI: least significant word in ax, most significant in dx (which also mirrors the system calls).
+The individual man pages in the VENIX programmer's guide is, alas, ambiguous on many things, and the disassembly that's been done guides these tables.

 The intro(2) man page says only
 ```